Cozy Peach Kitchen

 Yes, you can use an equal amount of canned sweet potatoes, but the flavor won't be as good.
 Canned sweet potatoes will have extra moisture from the canning liquid, so pat them with a paper towel/clean dish towel before adding to the food processor.

-You can freeze the base sweet potatoes without the topping, but freezing the topping will alter the texture/quality.
-I recommend making the dish in advance and storing it in the fridge instead of freezing it if you will be short on time.
+A note about freezing: You can freeze the base sweet potatoes without the topping, but freezing the topping will alter the texture/quality.
+For the best quality, I recommend making the dish in advance and storing it in the fridge instead of freezing it.

 Close up of pecan crumb.